OWASP/owasp-summit-2017/Working-Sessions/OwaspSAMM/SAMM-V2-Ground-Rules.md

 ## What

-- Cover high level goals for the summit
+- Cover high-level goals for the summit
-- Mindset of how to eval core model
+- Mindset of how to evaluate the core model
 - Any additional thoughts/ideas
-- Plans for continuing past the summit
+- Plans for continuing after the summit

+## Outcomes

+...add content...

 ## Who

-Security champions, Security architects, DevOps Roles, CISO, ...
+The target audience for this Working Session is:

+- Security champions
+- Security architects
+- DevOps Roles
+- CISOs

+---

+## Working materials

+Here are the current 'work in progress' materials for this session

+(please add as much information as possible before the sessions)

+### Content

+...add content...